genepi/cloudgene/docs/developers/steps/BashCommand.md

 ## Examples

-The following examples illustrate the syntax.
+### Print message to using `/bin/echo`

-### Print message using /bin/echo
+This example shows how to forward stdout directly to the output of a step in order to display it the web-application.

 ```yaml
 name: cmd example